sofa-framework/doc/20_Simulation_Principles/20_MechanicalObject.md

 </Node>
 ```

 The C++ templates avoid code redundancy between scalar types and DOFs types.
-All nodes in a vector have the same type, known at compilation time to allow agressive compiler optimizations.
+All nodes in a vector have the same type, known at compilation time to allow aggressive compiler optimizations.
 Nodes with different DOFs must be stored in two different _MechanicalObjects_.